fastcode-ose/www.fastcode.org/src/get-involved/spe-interview-results.md

 Many people related a few common themes that are especially relevant for community action:
 - A desire to compare notes with other professors who are teaching SPE
-- A desire for workshops that bring together "the scattered tribes of SPE"
+- A desire for events and activities that bring together "the scattered tribes of SPE"
 - A desire for improved tools that make it easier for all programmers to do SPE.

 If you're interested in connecting with others around the above topics (or any other topics), please [let us know](../contact/).